Yimeng-E-C/Yimeng-E-C.github.io/_pages/about.md

 ⭐️News
 ======
 * Received Graducation Certification from CAU (2025.6.17)
-* Project "Research on Bio-mimic soil restoration robot inspired by locomition principles of earthworms" is now under the final process before submission (2025.6.6)
+* Journal Article “A Soil maintenance and restoration robot inspired by structure and locomotion principle of earthworm” is currently under peer review by IOP Bioinspiration & Biomimetics (2025.8.6)